remix-run/remix-website/data/posts/react-routering-remix.md

 3. Client-side hydration
 4. Client navigation + data-fetching

-These 4 sections also happen to be nicely decoupled, so they provide us clean boundaries to do approach this in an iterative fashion to avoid a single big-bang release.
+These 4 sections also happen to be nicely decoupled, so they provide us clean boundaries to approach this in an iterative fashion to avoid a single big-bang release.
 This should mean a much smoother integration path for Remix users!

 ### Step 1 - Server Navigation and Data Fetching